 Finding A Photographer

 In New York City and Los Angeles, there are hundreds of listings for professional theatrical photographers.
-Smaller markets, such as San Francisco, Miami, Chicago, Seattle, and Boston will have far less who specializes in photographing entertainers.
+Smaller markets, such as San Francisco, Miami, Chicago, Seattle, and Boston will have far fewer who specialize in photographing entertainers.

 Although there is a standard format throughout the industry, it is known that subtle variations can be found market by market because entertainment photographers in these markets have left their own personal stamp on the photos they take in that market.